Gaming Industry Advice from a Non Gaming Industry Member

 Pat says:

 This speech took place during a “rant” session, which seems to encourage hyperbolic, polarizing comments.
-So while my first reaction was “Who cares?” → Read the rest
+So while my first reaction was “Who cares?” my second reaction was about his argument that the Wii does not have the processing power for complicated AI.
+I know nothing about hardware specs, but that does seem like a potential problem. → Read, you fools!

 Lost in Space: Looking for a worthy 4X Game

 I love the 4X genre.
 It’s most likely a combination of the fact that I’m a huge geek and love space, and the fact I was beat up a lot in middle school and high school and didn’t kiss a whole lot of girls back then (see the first two reasons of my 4X love if you’re unclear on why that is).
 My love of the genre started on the old Mac II with Spaceward Ho, a game that lives on today in Palm Pilot versions (which are quite badass).
 Then came Pax Imperia I, followed by the graphically enjoyable but gameplay poor sequel.
 I tried other games along the way, such as Hegemonia, but nothing really stuck.
-Like every player of the genre (except for the ones who fail at life) Master Of Orion 2 was my lord and savior. → Read the rest
+Like every player of the genre (except for the ones who fail at life) Master Of Orion 2 was my lord and savior.
+And, since I’m a Jew, I can call it my messiah and it’s less blasphemous than if I were a Christian. → Michigan: Article from Hell

 What we hope to see in 2007